fdac20/news/FinalProject.md

 # FinalProject

-## Sales Pitch by the end of Sep 13
+## Sales Pitch by the end of Sep 16

 * The purpose is to recruit a team for the final project
 * *Not everyone* is expected to produce the pitch
 * Prepare a sales pitch (on your own or in a group) if you really feel strong about the topic

-## Groups selected by Sep 16
+## Groups selected by Sep 18

-## Work plan to be prepared by Sep 20
+## Proposal is to be prepared by Sep 25 EOC (End of Class)

-* Objective (research question)
+- The group needs to submit a project proposal (1.5-2 pages in IEEE format (see https://www.overleaf.com/latex/templates/preparation-of-papers-for-ieee-sponsored-conferences-and-symposia/zfnqfzzzxghk).
+- The proposal should provide
+   * an objective
+   * a brief motivation
+   * detailed discussion of the data that will be obtained or used in the project,
+   * responsibilities of each member, along with
+   * a time-line of milestones, and
-* Motivation
+   * the expected outcome
-* What will be done with rough timeline and responsibilities
-  1. Data to be collected
-  1. Measures constructed
-  1. Models/Analysis
-  1. Validation
+- The proposal pdf will be comited to fdac19/ProjectName/proposal.pdf

 ## Notes